Film 🎥: American Crime Scene: Blue Ruin (2013)

 Film

-Blue Ruin is a superb little thriller with a minuscule budget and a no star cast.
+Blue Ruin is a superb thriller with a minuscule budget and a no star cast.
 Nonetheless, this obscure indie is an engrossing revenge story worth multiple viewings.
 It is basically the story of an aimless young man named Dwight Evans (played by Macon Blair) who lives to get revenge on the man that murdered his parents many years ago – and to make it worse that man just got an early release from prison.

 However, Dwight is a hapless protagonist, seemingly ill-equipped in every way to carry out a revenge killing.
 He can’t even take care of himself properly.
 It’s interesting how other sources define Dwight’s character.
 For instance, a Wikipedia article describes him as being a vagrant and while this definitely hits the mark, a Netflix synopsis refers to him as a vagabond.
 Although vagabond is generally a derisive term as well, it also has the connotation of someone who leads “an unsettled or carefree life” (according to Dictionary.com).